top of page

 • What is the culture of the Shed?

-• How do we pay for the MSV operation with low membership fees?
+• How do we sustain MSV operations?

 • Tour: short overview of what the shop contains/hours of operation

-• General information: Shed hours; access
+• General information: Shed hours & access

 To help stop the spread of COVID-19 and protect the safety of members, The Men’s Shed follows Provincial & regional regulations.